 Confirmed SpeakerMichael M. Samuelian, FAIA, AICP is a the President and CEO of the Trust for Governors Island, a not-for-profit organization created by the City of New York and charged with the planning, redevelopment, and ongoing operations of 150 acres of Governors Island.
 Before joining the Trust, Michael was a Vice President with Related Companies, where his work focused on the design of large-scale public private development projects.
 He was responsible for the urban planning, architectural design and public approvals of the Hudson Yards Project, a $20 billion master plan for 17 million square feet of mixed-use development on Manhattan’s West Side.
 Prior to joining Related, Michael was the Director of Lower Manhattan Special Projects at the New York City Department of City Planning, helping the city's efforts to redevelop downtown post-9/11.
 In this position, he worked with a variety of constituents, ranging from the local community boards to state and city agencies to develop consensus for the disposition of federal funds dedicated to the recovery and rebuilding of Lower Manhattan.
 Michael also led the effort to plan and design a new waterfront park on the East River and acted as the city's representative in the development and production of the World Trade Center Design Guidelines.
 He received his Bachelor of Architecture degree from Cooper Union and his Master of Architecture in Urban Design from Harvard University.
 Michael is also currently an Associate Professor at Cooper Union, where he teaches a course titled “Professional Practice” in the School of Architecture.
 Michael is a certified planner, a fellow of the American Institute of Architects, a registered architect in New York State and a member of the New York State Board for Architecture.
 He also serves on the Board of Governors of Open House New York and the AIA New York Chapter Nominating Committee.

 Confirmed SpeakerGrace Gallucci is the Executive Director for the Northeast Ohio Areawide Coordinating Agency, which is the Metropolitan Planning Organization (MPO) for greater Cleveland.
 She is responsible for transportation planning and resource allocation in the five county region.
-Ms. Gallucci has more than 25 years of finance and planning experience in the field of transportation, including positions with the Chicago Regional Transportation Authority where she held the titles of Deputy Executive Director and Chief Financial Officer; Director of Office of Management & Budget for the Greater Cleveland Regional Transit Authority; and as an management analyst for the Office of Transportation, Broward County, Florida.
+Ms. Gallucci has nearly 30 years of finance and planning experience in the field of transportation, including positions with the Chicago Regional Transportation Authority where she held the titles of Deputy Executive Director and Chief Financial Officer, as well as Director of Office of Management & Budget for the Greater Cleveland Regional Transit Authority and as an management analyst for the Office of Transportation, Broward County, Florida.
 Ms. Gallucci has also been an adjunct professor/lecturer at Cleveland State University, Kent State University, the University of Illinois at Chicago, and Northwestern University teaching courses in public finance, economics, public policy and transportation management.
 Ms. Gallucci holds a Master of Science in Urban Studies from Cleveland State University, and both a Master of Public Administration and a Bachelor of Science in Business Administration from the University of Dayton.

 , San Diego